minprog/programmeren-2/problems/adventure-less/adventure.md

 - You'll most likely want to do a check each time you move to a new room.
 If there's a `FORCED` connection in the new room, take a good look around and follow the forced route.

 - As you're going to have to print the description, handle this in the main game loop and not in the `move` method!
+To accomplish this, you have to add two new methods to the `Adventure` class:

+    - `is_forced` will allow us to check if the current room has a forced connection

+    - `get_long_description` will always return the long description, because if a forced room is entered, the long description always has to be printed

-## Step 7: The winner takes all, the loser cries
+## Step 7: Synonyms

-> Note: slightly changed on Tue, Oct 15 at 16:00.

-Now that you have implemented all the features of Adventure, your game should be fully playable.
-What's left is to make the game winnable or losable.
-As you might recall from earlier, a "final" room is indicated by having a `FORCED` connection to room 0 (which does not exist).

-To implement the end of the game, you'll have to:

-- Change the `Room` class to add an attribute that indicates it's a "final" room.
-Also add methods to set this attribute (called `set_final`) and to request it (called (`is_final`)).

-- Change the phase 2 algorithm in `load_rooms` to set a room to "final" as soon as it encounters a `FORCED` connection to room 0.

-- Change the main game loop to make use of this new information.
-It should gracefully terminate the game as soon as a final room is encountered.
+Implement Synonyms.
+Note that your adventure game does not implement all commands in the synonyms data file!
+Implement it in such a way that everything still works as expected, and do not accept commands like `I` or `INVENTORY`!

 ## Step 8: Check your work